Filters

 Biography

-Cave was a joint recipient (with Sally Dunkley) of the American Musicological Society’s Greenberg Award for work on Philippe Rogier’s music; he received the Byrne Award from the London Handel Society; and he is an Honorary Fellow of London’s Academy of Saint Cecilia.
-Now based in the USA, Cave directs several choral ensembles at Duke University Chapel and Divinity School.
-He is Executive Director of Chorworks, a non-profit organization that provides singers and conductors with opportunities to study and perform choral music with emphasis on works from the sixteenth and seventeenth centuries.
+Now based in the USA, Cave directs choral ensembles at Duke University Chapel and is Executive Director of Chorworks, a non-profit organisation that provides singers and conductors with the opportunity to study and perform choral music from the sixteenth and seventeenth centuries.
+He lives in Chapel Hill, North Carolina, and is still trying to understand the difference between a biscuit and a scone.